eurostat/gridviz/docs/reference.md

 Gridviz can be used with leaflet by using the [leaflet-gridviz plugin](https://github.com/eurostat/leaflet-gridviz)

-## Limit paning and zooming
+## Limit panning and zooming

-See [this example](https://eurostat.github.io/gridviz/examples/basics/limits.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/basics/limits.html)) to limit the paning and zooming to some limit values, in order to prevent the user to move toward undesired positions and zoom levels.
-Note that the paning limit applies to the map center, not the map borders.
-The paning limit is specified as an array *[xMin, yMin, xMax, yMax]*.
+See [this example](https://eurostat.github.io/gridviz/examples/basics/limits.html) ([code](https://github.com/eurostat/gridviz/blob/master/examples/basics/limits.html)) to limit the panning and zooming to some limit values, in order to prevent the user to move toward undesired positions and zoom levels.
+Note that the panning limit applies to the map center, not the map borders.
+The panning limit is specified as an array *[xMin, yMin, xMax, yMax]*.

 ## Mixed resolution grids